SPID-Protocol-project/spid-protocol/README.md

-# spid-protocol
+# SPID Protocol

-Official spec, governance, and open standards for the SPID Protocol and Smart Packets
+Official spec, governance, and open standards for the SPID Protocol and Smart Packets.